shadowboxingskills/ppchain/README.rst

 🚀 What can this help with?
 --------

-``ppchain`` aims to ease the pains of building a model and running Bayesian inference.
+``ppchain`` aims to ease the pains of building a model.

-Following the 3 main steps of the Bayesian data analysis process, as defined in [1]_, ``ppchain`` assists you in:
+Following the 3 main steps of the Bayesian data analysis process, as defined in [1]_, ``ppchain`` provides a (progressively growing) toolbox of AI-assisted functions aiming to make your life easier along the way:

-1. Setting up a full probability model—a joint probability distribution for all observable and unobservable quantities in a problem.
-PP chain searches for domain knowledge about your underlying problem and helps building a model that is consistent with both this background knowledge and the collected data.
+1. Setting up a full probability model—a joint probability distribution for all observable and unobservable quantities in a problem. ``ppchain`` searches for domain knowledge about your underlying problem and helps building an internal representation that is consistent with both background knowledge and collected data.

 2. Conditioning on observed data: calculating and interpreting the appropriate posterior distribution—the conditional probability distribution of the unobserved quantities of ultimate interest, given the observed data.